kyooryoo/Learn-Statistics-and-R/README.md

-# My Repo for learning R
+# My Repo for learning Statistics and R
+by following the cource on edx